-In general, most customers prefer to standardize data acquisition systems, geophones and hydrophones, particularly if they are used by seismic companies that have multiple crews which are able to support each other.
+In general, most customers prefer to standardize data acquisition systems, particularly if they are used by seismic companies that have multiple crews which are able to support each other.
 This standardization makes it difficult for competitive manufacturers to gain market share from other manufacturers with existing customer relationships.